 It’s the double bubble effect because each year of early retirement will be a lost year in terms of contributions towards your pension pot AND an extra year dipping into it to pay for your day to day living expenses.

-You also need to remember that you won’t receive your State Pension until at the earliest your mid sixties or later depending your current age.
+You also need to remember that you won’t receive your basic State Pension until at the earliest your mid sixties or later depending your current age.

-3) Planning For Early Retirement
+3) Retirement Planning

 Do you know the current and predicted value of your pension pot(s)